Last updated on January 27th, 2020 at 03:35 pm

 You don’t always need an app

-Your smartphone has a web browser, and many of your favorite web sites have implement responsive designs that easily adapt to your smartphone and serve mobile-optimized web pages, easy to read and easy to navigate.
+Your smartphone has a web browser, and many of your favorite web sites have responsive designs that easily adapt to your smartphone and serve mobile-optimized web pages, easy to read and easy to navigate.